 More than 3 days in Porto?
 Keep eating & drinking!

-If you want to spend more than 3 days in the Porto region, consider a local food tour, or venture out into the country for a full-day river tour.
+If you want to spend more than 3 days in Porto, consider a local food tour, or venture out into the country for a full-day river tour.